Skip to main content

 • Use head and traffic checks

-• Demonstrate safe awareness of traffic conditions and intersections
+• Demonstrate awareness of traffic conditions and intersections

 If you pass: